DalekIRC/Dalek-Services/README.md

 # Dalek IRC Services

-Dalek IRC Services with WordPress integration tailored to you.
+Dalek IRC Services with UnrealIRCd & WordPress integration tailored to you.

 ### Why do I need Dalek? ###